APPLIED PSYCHOLOGY AND PUBLIC POLICY - 2023/4

 The formative assessment consists of:

-- This module aims to provide students with critical awareness of the role of psychological and social science in public policy development.
-It aims to illustrate the main issues of public policy in practice and demonstrate the role of psychological science and research in influencing policy.
+- 1. To provide students with critical awareness of the role of psychological and social science in public policy development.

 C - Cognitive/analytical